-- Section 5: The employer shall provide an optical plan under which employees shall be entitled to the following: - (a) \$35.00 reimbursement toward an eye examination - (b) \$35.00 reimbursement toward the purchase of corrective lenses - (c) reimbursement for examination and corrective lenses shall be available only once every full 24 calendar month period for each employee - (d) reimbursement will be available to employees who have completed sufficient service to become eligible for coverage under the employer's hospitalization plan. - (e) reimbursement shall be paid after receipt of a completed agency voucher, with documentation of expenses attached, and approval by the Warren County Welfare Board. - Section 6: Effective January 1, 1991 a prescription plan will be implemented which will include a \$1.00 co-pay for generic drugs and a \$2.00 co-pay for non-generic drugs.
-Premiums for plan shall be paid for by the Employer for the employee only.
-Employees will have the option of including dependents through a payroll deduction, at the employee's sole cost. - Section 7: Employees on approved leave without pay will have the option of receiving medical benefits at the employee's cost for the duration of the leave.
+Section 5: The employer shall provide an optical plan under which employees shall be entitled to the following:

+- (a) \$35.00 reimbursement toward an eye examination - (b) \$35.00 reimbursement toward the purchase of corrective lenses - (c) reimbursement for examination and corrective lenses shall be available only once every full 12 calendar month period for each employee - (d) reimbursement will be available to employees who have completed sufficient service to become eligible for coverage under the employer's hospitalization plan. - (e) reimbursement shall be paid after receipt of a completed agency voucher, with documentation of expenses attached, and approval by the Warren County Welfare Board.

+Section 6: Employees shall be covered by a prescription plan with premiums for the employee paid for by the employer.
+Employees will have the option of including dependents through a payroll deduction, at the employee's sole cost.
+Co-pay during 1996 shall be \$1 for generic drugs and \$2 for name brand drugs.
+Effective 1/1/97, the copay amount for the prescription plan shall be \$3 for generic drugs and \$6 for name brand drugs.

+Section 7: Employees on approved leave without pay will have the option of receiving medical benefits at the employee's cost for the duration of the leave.